sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 \end{align}
 \end{spreadlines}
 $$
-Using Equation \ref{eq:pca-loadings-scores}, the standard deviations of the principal component scores for each principal axis now match the eigenvalues (with the unscaled scores, the variances match the eigenvalues; see Python code block below).
+Using Equation \ref{eq:pca-loadings-scores}, the standard deviations of the principal component scores for each principal axis now match the eigenvalues (with the unscaled scores, the variances match the eigenvalues; see Python code block below in lines <a href="#371">371--388</a>).

 ```r {language=python}
 # standardize data